 Bedrock geology was not encountered during the investigation.

 2.2.5 Groundwater

-Groundwater was encountered within WS101 and WS102.
-Both strikes were recorded at 3.00mbgl as seepage within the sand and gravel.
+Groundwater was not noted within any of the trial pits.
+During the 2016 investigation completed by REC, groundwater was encountered within WS101 and WS102 at 3.00mbgl as seepages within the sand and gravel.